lucisferre/lucisferre.github.com/_posts/2011-09-05-hacker-long-weekend-make-web-and-beer.markdown

-the ASP.NET conference demo sense---_and I did it all without writing a single line of code---_ but rather, in the, _leveraging one of the riches FOSS ecosystems for web development today---_or as one pundit puts it, {" "The greatest web framework, that God gave man, on this earth." "}
+the ASP.NET conference demo sense---_and I did it all without writing a single line of code---_ but rather, in the, _leveraging one of the riches FOSS ecosystems for web development today---_or as one pundit puts it, "The greatest web framework, that God gave man, on this earth."
  Seriously that's a direct quote from you-know-who.
-{% endpullquote %}

 Seriously though, one goal I have is to use off-the-shelf Gems for anything not core to the business functionality.
 That includes everything from styling to